tls-md/tls-md/TLS/Concepts/FASTING.md

 AVOID EATING SOME THINGS, CONFORMING to RITUAL FORBID:prohibitions.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard word for the ritually purifying act of fasting is zhāi 齋.
+1. The standard word for the ritually purifying act of fasting is zhāi [[齋]].
-2. Jiè 戒 can refer to the ritual observance of prohibitions against eating or drinking at certain times.
+2. Jiè [[戒]] can refer to the ritual observance of prohibitions against eating or drinking at certain times.
 ##
 HUANG JINGUI 2006
 SACRIFICE 17.